Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 The main causes of allergies:

-• waste products of home ticks;
+• waste products of a domestic tick;

-• pollen of various flowering plants;
+• pollen from various flowering plants;

 • foreign protein compounds contained in or;